bintapipariya/siteboot.js/README.md

 SiteBoot is a package that makes it simple for you to build really cool and editable websites.
 SiteBoot is packed with features that you can easily use to create a site template.

+With SiteBoot you don't have to use SQL directly!
+SiteBoot has everything you need to start building your website in an object oriented and robust manner - with NODE, BOOTSTRAP, SEQUELIZE and siteboot components.

 Installation

+	cd directory_for_your_new_site
 	npm install siteboot

+This will create sample data inside the directory you are in.

+Tutorials

 Creating a site with SiteBoot is as simple as this:

 	var sb = require("siteboot");